Isoparametric functions on exotic spheres: Isoparametric functions and -property

 Now, the diffeomorpism $\varphi$ is defined by the compositions $\varphi:=\tau_0\circ\tilde{\eta}\circ\tau_0\circ\tilde{\eta}$.
 We are left to verify that $\varphi$ possesses the required properties.
 For condition (1), we note that $\tau_0$ is isotopic to $\mathrm{id}$ on the odd dimensional sphere $S^{2n-1}$.
 While condition (2) is evident to verify.
 As for condition (3), since $\tau_0\circ\tilde{\eta}\circ\tau_0$ is the identity on $S_-$, it follows that $\tau_0\circ\tilde{\eta}\circ\tau_0$ commutes with $\tilde{\eta}$, and thus $\varphi\circ\tau_0=\tau_0\circ\varphi$.
 It completes the proof. \end{proof}

-\begin{rem} The first half conclusion of Theorem 5.1 was proved by B\'{e}rard-Bergery \cite{BB77} ( pp.237. see also pp.4, pp.234, pp.235 of \cite{Be78}).
+\begin{rem} The first half conclusion of Theorem 5.1 was proved by B\'{e}rard-Bergery \cite{BB77} ( p.
+237. see also p.
+4, pp. 234-235 of \cite{Be78}).
 The later half means that every geodesic hypersphere centered at $m_+$ or $m_-$ is of constant mean curvature.
 In particular, there exists at least one exotic sphere of dimension $10$ which possesses these properties.

 \end{rem}